How to Complete the Easier W-9 Form

 - Any FATCA (Foreign Account Tax Compliance Act) codes on the form are correct.
 FATCA reports are required of U.S. citizens to report foreign financial assets held outside the U.S.

-Form W-9 for non-employees is comparable to Form W-4 for employees, the Employee's Withholding Allowance Certificate.
-It should be completed after the contract worker is hired and before the work begins.
+Form W-9 for non-employees is comparable to Form W-4 for employees, the Employee's Withholding Certificate.

 When is a W-9 Form Necessary?

-The form records business-to-business transactions, and in most cases, it's used to get tax ID and other information on independent contractors.
-The information on the W-9 is used to complete a 1099-MISC form reporting non-employee income for a tax year (like a W-2 form for employees).
+You must get a W-4 form for non-employees (independent contractors, freelancers, and others) before the person is hired and before the work begins.
+Beginning in 2020, the information on the W-9 is used to complete a 1099-NEC form reporting non-employee income for a tax year (like a W-2 form for employees).

 The employer must include the appropriate taxpayer identification number on each payment to the non-employee, and the total of all payments for the year must be included on the Form 1099-MISC that's provided to the worker and to the IRS.